 Receiving this medicine while you are pregnant can harm your unborn baby.
+If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
 Use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for at least 4 months after the last dose.
 If you think you have become pregnant while receiving the medicine, tell your doctor right away.

 Tell your doctor right away if you have a cough, chest tightness, or any type of breathing problem with this medicine.
 These could be symptoms of a serious lung problem.

 Colitis (swelling of the colon or bowel) may occur with this medicine.
 Tell your doctor right away if you have stomach pain or tenderness, watery or bloody diarrhea, or a fever after receiving the medicine.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.